scovia/datasciencecoursera/README.md

 # datasciencecoursera
-This is a repo for my Data Science assignment
+This is a repo for my Data Science class assignment.